Learn to Hunt

 Iowa CCC men worked on conservation and construction projects in more than 80 state parks, and the legacy of these men can still be seen today.
 Although it’s hard to choose from the many state parks with CCC structures, here are eight of the best from around the state:

-Northeast Iowa: Backbone Backbone, Iowa's first state park, has the most concentration of CCC work to be found in one park, including trails, cabins, tree plantings and classic stone and timber structures.
+Backbone, Iowa's first state park, has the most concentration of CCC work to be found in one park, including trails, cabins, tree plantings and classic stone and timber structures.
 The beach building has been converted to a rental lodge and the nearby boathouse is among the park’s most recognizable feature.
-Backbone also houses the CCC museum (open by appointment, call 563-924-2000).
+Backbone also houses the CCC museum.

 To learn more about these beautiful CCC structures (many of them reserveable lodges and shelters), check out our Iowa State Parks and Iowa State Park Lodges and Shelters boards on Pinterest.